Vapor Compression Cycle Control for Automotive Air Conditioning Systems with a Linear Parameter Varying Approach: Control-oriented A/C Model

 As illustrated in Figure \ref{fig:AC_scheme}, a basic automotive A/C system consists of four main components: evaporator, compressor, condenser and expansion valve.
 The enthalpy, mass flow rate, and pressure are exchanged between the four components.
 Basically, the two heat exchangers (evaporators) set the pressures of the system, while the compressor and expansion valve determine the mass flow rates at the inlet and outlet of the evaporator and condenser.

 As the main actuators, the compressor and the expansion valve regulate the pressure and enthalpy in the A/C system.
-Compared to the slow dynamics of heat transfer and mass transport in the heat exchangers, the response time in the compressor and expansion valve are much faster.
-Therefore, the heat and dynamics in the compressor and the expansion valve are generally modeled as static components.
+The heat and dynamics in the compressor and the expansion valve are generally modeled as static components.
 However, at the inlet and outlet of the heat exchanger, the refrigerant boundary conditions, i.e., mass flow rate and enthalpy, are provided by the compressor and expansion valve.
 As a result, models of the compressor and the expansion valve should be considered to describe the mass flow rate and enthalpy change across control devices.

 In the compressor, mass flow rate, $\dot m_c$, and outlet enthalpy, $h_2$, are defined respectively as:

 where $V_d$ is the compressor displacement; $\rho_1$ and $h_1$ are the refrigerant density and enthalpy at the compressor inlet, respectively; $\omega_c$ is the compressor speed and $h_{2s}-h_1$ is the isentropic enthalpy difference.
 The first control input is the compressor rotation speed $N_c$ with the unit of $rpm$.